 elapsedTimeInDays. - Functions should do one thing.
 Keep them small and focused.

-- Follow the Boy Scout Rule: leave the codebase a little cleaner.
+- Follow the Boy Scout Rule: leave the codebase a little cleaner on every change.

 Taken together, The Pragmatic Programmer and Clean Code give you a mindset and the practical techniques to write professional, maintainable software.